What is complementarianism?

 To my mind, much within feminism has been a very necessary corrective to an unhealthy dominance by men that has shown little concern for women’s contribution to society or the particular burdens they have had to carry.
 This cannot be justified by the Bible.
 God created men and women equally in his image, and commissioned them both to “subdue the world” through industry, as well as with filling it by raising godly children (Gen 1v26-28).
 Both Adam and Eve were to cultivate the garden (2v15-18) and parent the kids.
 But our conviction from the Bible is that God wants this to be worked out through men and women complementing one-another, and (in certain contexts only) each playing a different role that gives expression to differing strengths.

 In short, complementarianism holds that men and women are created equal by God, but assigned and designed for differing roles in family life in which they operate as a team (Gen 1v26-28, 2v18).
-This is important not just because of it benefits family life, but because God intends it to pattern the union and delight in each other of Christ and the church, who work together in nurturing spiritual children and doing good in the world.
+This is important not just because it benefits family life, but because God intends it to pattern the union and delight in each other of Christ and the church, who work together in nurturing spiritual children and doing good in the world.
 Husbands are therefore called to lovingly oversee their family as Christ does the church, and especially by taking primary responsibility for ensuring spiritual development, protection and provision for their wife and children (Eph 5v25-6v4).
 And the compelling wisdom of this is that that by doing so, the husband frees his wife to be able to focus for however many years on her primary responsibility for having and nurturing younger children if she is able, and whatever else she engages in within the home, church or world (1 Tim 5v9-14).
 So, made in God’s image, both men and women are to display his character, but with men expressing that in marriage by imaging his role of gracious-ruler, and women his role of life-giver (the meaning of the name Eve).

 But it is important to note that this is about primary responsibilities, and so shouldn’t be understood in an overly prescriptive manner.
 With a concern not to undermine the God-given relational dynamic, and with a consideration of the needs of the children, the call to be a team means that the couple will discuss and agree a pattern for their life together in and outside the home, that best fits the circumstances, personalities, and combination of gifts that the Lord has given them.
 For some, this may necessitate the wife being the primary earner and the husband the primary carer.
 Nevertheless, the husband will continue to oversee everything, making whatever sacrifices are necessary to ensure the flourishing of his wife and family as he serves rather than domineers them, just as Christ does for his church.
 And whatever the balance, as the wife gets on with her own activity, she will inevitably have a focus on children when young, and in all things will respect her husband’s oversight by readily acting inline with what she knows of his will so far as it is not sinful or abusive, just as the church does to Christ.